Working With Me

 The work

-I pay attention to what's underneath the words as much as the words themselves — the pause, the shift in tone, the thing that almost came out.
-That attentiveness comes partly from my background as a performer and teaching artist.
-Listening closely, to all of it, is something I've been doing for a long time.
+I pay attention to what's underneath the words: the pause, the shift in tone, the thing that almost came out.

-• I think change requires getting genuinely curious about the parts of ourselves we usually avoid — not to dismantle them, but to understand what they were protecting and where they came from.
+I think change requires getting genuinely curious about the parts of ourselves we usually avoid.
+We’re not working to dismantle them, but to understand what they were protecting and where they came from.

 The defenses we build around shame and hurt are usually doing exactly what they were designed to do.
-The problem is that they often outlive their usefulness.
-The thing that once protected you from being hurt can end up keeping you from real intimacy, or drawing you toward exactly the kind of pain you were trying to avoid.
+The problem is they often outlive their usefulness and sometimes the very thing that once kept you safe ends up recreating the harm you were trying to avoid.

 The defenses we develop to protect ourselves from being hurt are genuinely brilliant.
 They worked.
 The problem is that they keep working long after we've outgrown the circumstances that made them necessary.